lineCode/ULIS/README.md

     ULIS3 was introduced in March 2020.
 ULIS3 merged the commit history of both ULIS and ULIS2.
 ULIS3 brings high-level features, such as Tile Pools and Tiled Blocks, or advanced deformation algorithms.
-ULIS3 also aims to introduces WASM a new available compilation target, allowing to run transpiled C++ code on client side in web browsers.
+ULIS3 also aims to introduce WASM as a new available compilation target, allowing to run transpiled C++ code on client side in web browsers.

 ## Software Requirements Specification ( SRS )